 What every marketer can do, however, is find influencers who already exist in their niche and collaborate with them.

-Here’s an example of a micro-influencer in statistics and all it incorporates.
+Here’s an example of a micro-influencer in statistics, including everything it encompasses.

 influencer marketing tools

-Andy Field has around 20 thousand followers, which is perfect for growing brand awareness about your product if it has anything to do with statistics.
+Andy Field has around 20,000 followers, which is perfect for growing brand awareness for your product if it has anything to do with statistics.

-There are dozens of influencer marketing tools that find influencers: some of them are databases, some are social listening tools that have the influencer search as a bonus feature.
+There are dozens of influencer marketing tools that find influencers: some are databases, while others are social listening tools that include influencer search as a bonus feature.

-Whatever you choose, you get a list of social media experts in your niche with the different number of followers, pricing, attitude to your product, and so on.
+Whatever you choose, you get a list of social media experts in your niche with different numbers of followers, pricing, attitude to your product, and so on.

 This is the list of influencers made by a social media monitoring tool.